Mostafabedeer/Mapty/README.md

 ## Feedback

-If you have any feedback, suggestions, or issues regarding Mapty, please feel free to [contact us](mostafabder2@gmail.com) or open an issue on the GitHub repository.
+If you have any feedback, suggestions, or issues regarding Mapty, please feel free to send a message (mostafabder2@gmail.com) or open an issue on the GitHub repository.

 Enjoy tracking your workouts with Mapty!